Moto Guzzi Le Mans: 850 Le Mans III

 In 1981 a major redesign saw the tank, seat, fairings updated, which now resembled the V50 Monza and V35 Imola models.
 The instrument cluster was now dominated by a large white faced Veglia tachometer inside a moulded rubber binnacle.
 An extensive technical re-design saw many changes from the Le Mans II.
 The engine saw considerable updates with revised cylinder head and barrels, with a squared-off cooling-fin design.
-The sump spacer was now standard and the breather box was now replaced with condenser that used the upper frame rail.
-The pushrods and cylinder studs were moved further from the bore centre, allowing for the future increases in cylinder capacity.
+A sump spacer was now standard, deepening the oil sump and moving the pickup further from the spinning crank.
+The engine crankcase breather was integrated into the top frame tube.
+The pushrods and cylinder studs were moved further from the bore centre, allowing for future increases in cylinder capacity.
 The engine had improved machining tolerances, revised intake, carburation and exhaust systems all of which gave an increase in power and torque despite the (official) slight drop in compression ratio.

-Minor changes were made to the rear suspension, with a longer swinging arm; and to the front fork, with the diameter of the stanchions increased to 38mm; and had a provision for linked air-assistance.
+Minor changes were made to the rear suspension, with a longer swing arm; the front forks were 35mm, with 20mm more travel, though narrower, returning to the 180mm of the Le Mans I. Front and rear dampers were air-adjustable.
 A true proportioning valve was fitted to the linked brakes, improving the braking performance and later models had revised cast wheels although still with tube type tyres.

 The Le Mans III was well received by the press; the model sold well by Moto Guzzi standards; and it is held by some to be the best Le Mans model.
 A total of 9,866 where built between 1981 and 1985.
 They were available in red, white and metallic grey.
 In 1993 Steve Attwood rode a Le Mans III to victory in the US Iron Butt Rally covering 12458 mi in 11 days.